Debt Reduction & Management Plans

 What is a Debt Management Plan (DMP)?

-Typically, a DMP lasts 3-5 years, with the goal of paying off the debts included in the plan within that timeframe.
+Typically, a DMP lasts 3-5 years, with the goal of paying off the debts included in the plan within that time frame.

 Is There a Difference Between a Debt Management Plan and a Debt Management Program?